 The Hb A1c test looks at the amount of glucose that has bound to a particular type of haemoglobin, the oxygen carrying molecule in our blood.
 A persons Hb A1c can be a good indicated of average blood glucose control, as it shows the average blood glucose levels over a 2-3 month period.
 A reading of 6.5% or more can indicate diabetes.
 However, measured Hb A1c may not be truly reflective of blood glucose control in some people.
 To learn more about conditions that can contribute to a falsely elevated or lowered Hb A1c reading, visit the Hb A1c test to diagnose diabetes article to learn more.

-Complications in diabetes are all related to poor blood glucose control.
+Complications in type 1 diabetes are all related to poor blood glucose control.
 Poor control of blood glucose levels over a number of years can affect the blood vessels in the body, which can result in problems with the small blood vessels (known as microvascular complications) or the large blood vessels (known as macrovascular complications).
 The effects on the blood vessels from ongoing uncontrolled blood glucose levels, are a major source of morbidity and mortality for people with diabetes (Microvascular and Macrovascular Complications of Diabetes).

 Like macrovascular disease, ongoing high blood glucose levels are an important risk factor for the development of microvascular disease in patients with type 2 diabetes.
 Microvascular complications include: